PrestaShop/prestashop.github.io/content/news/public-oss-demo/2025/upcoming-live-update-july-2025.md

 Join us for the upcoming Live Update, where we will share exciting news about the PrestaShop Project!

 We will provide a summary of the **Call for Contributions: Hooks Initiative**, highlighting the community's efforts and achievements.
-Additionally, we are excited to announce a brand-new initiative, so stay tuned for all the details!

 But that's not all!
 One of the highlights of this session will be an exclusive presentation on the highly anticipated **One Page Checkout** feature, coming in PrestaShop 9.1.
 This feature aims to revolutionize the checkout experience, making it faster and more user-friendly.